Correze - A Road Less Ridden

 Estimated Time

 Between now and then, we're going to ride it ourselves.
 Not all at once, and not at 45 kilometers an hour.
-Instead, we'll cover the route in 26 segments, each roughly 7 kilometers long, published twice a week starting this Sunday.
+Instead, we'll cover the route segment by segment, published twice a week.

 The Route